-Some of us think of kosher wines as something that we have to drink rather than something we want to drink.
-But contrary to popular belief, kosher wine can actually be excellent — so long as you choose the right bottle.
+Some of us think of kosher wines as something that we have to drink rather than want to drink.
+But not all OU-stamped vino is sickly sweet — kosher wine can actually be excellent, so long as you choose the right bottle.

 Video of the Day